Category

 Miyagawa: So far, we've focused on individual perspectives.
 Now, I'd like to ask about the significance of organizations utilizing contemporary art from a "corporate" viewpoint.

-Nanjo: Years ago, when the precursor to Art Fair Tokyo was held in Yokohama, I contributed a piece on "Business and Art" for the accompanying book.
-In it, I wrote, "Japan has this monster called 'corporation.'"
-Essentially, corporations increase profits but fail to adequately return value to employees or society, instead funneling that money into further investments.
-I raised the issue that there's a structure where enormous profits remain trapped within the corporate vessel, leaving people fundamentally unhappy.
+Nanjo: Years ago, when the precursor to Art Fair Tokyo was held in Yokohama, I contributed an essay titled "Corporations and Art" to the accompanying book.
+In it, I wrote, "Japan has this monster called the corporation."
+Essentially, corporations increase profits but fail to adequately return value to employees or society, instead funneling that money into further investments.I raised the issue that there's a structure where enormous profits remain trapped within the corporate vessel, leaving people ultimately unhappy.
 And fundamentally, once a company turns a profit, it should contribute to culture.
-Only by doing so can a company be recognized as a "meaningful presence" within society.
+Only then can a company be recognized as a "meaningful presence" within society.

 Miyagawa: That's quite a strong message.

 Nanjo: Then, some time later, I got a phone call.
 Mr. Soichiro Fukutake of Benesse had apparently read that article and said, "Come see me.
 I want to meet you."
 That was the catalyst for me curating the first exhibition on Naoshima (1994).
-Mr. Fukutake utilized contemporary art for Benesse's branding, but it also resulted in a significant contribution to culture.
+Mr. Fukutake utilized contemporary art for Benesse's branding, but it also became a significant contribution to culture.

-Miyagawa: That's a very symbolic initiative.
+Miyagawa: It's a very symbolic initiative.

 Nanjo: There are certainly companies that are quite advanced in this area.
 For example, Switzerland's UBS Group is the main sponsor of Art Basel, and Deutsche Bank and Chase Manhattan also hold large contemporary art collections.
-For these companies, art is not merely about branding; it's also seen as part of communication and customer service, particularly with their executive-level clientele.
+For these companies, art is not merely about branding; it is also seen as part of communication and customer service, particularly with their executive-level clientele.

 南條さん